DanCreighton/SheddepBot/README.md

 * `help <command>`
   * Displays a message with details about a command, or lists all commands if not specified.
 * `purge <count>`
   * Purges a text channel of up to 100 messages.
+Administrative use only.
   * The bot will require the permissions **Manage Messages** and **Read Message History** for this to work correctly.
 * `purgechannel`
   * Completely purges a text channel by cloning it and deleting the old one.
+Administrative use only.
   * The bot will require the permissions **Manage Messages** and **Manage Channels** for this to work correctly.
 #### Planned
 * `lore`